ccarabine/payrollapp/docs/features.md

 There is additional validation to ensure there is an employee record already entered into google sheets employee payroll sheet.

-If no record is found ‘No payroll record found for xx in week wk xx, returning to main menu.’
-Will be displayed
+If no record is found ‘No payroll record found for xx in week wk xx, returning to main menu.’ will be displayed

 ‘Press any key to clear the screen and return to the display payroll menu’ message will be displayed to give the user time to view the information and then the process /amend payroll menu will be displayed